 If you want to have the same railway adventure as I did, you might want some practical tips for your train and ferry rides.
 Here are some random tips about my route:

-- Look for the best summer packing list and what to take on a rail adventure in Europe, at my post by clicking here.
+- Look for the best summer packing list and what to take on a rail adventure in Europe, by clicking here.

-- Of course, you can book via an agent or broker, but I found, booking the tickets direct is much faster and cheaper
+- Of course, you can book via an agent or broker, but I found, that booking the tickets directly is much faster and cheaper

 - Milan has several train stations, but the train to Bari leaves from Milano Centrale.

 - On the train, the best views from Milan to Bari are on the left side of the train (riding direction).
 For hours, you’ll see the Adriatic Sea

 - Upgrading to 1st class is priceless on such a long train journey.
 I also was very happy with my 3-bed sea view cabin.

 - Greece is 1 hour ahead of NL, Switzerland, and Italy.